thijoubert/chulapa/collections/_posts/2021-07-19-PowerPlatform-TenantIsolation.md

 <img src="https://thijoubert.github.io/assets/img/posts/2021-07-19_PowerPlatform_3.png" >

-From that moment on, he can use the connection from another device than his professional one.
+From that moment on, he can **use the connection from another device than his professional one**.
 {: #myid .alert .alert-info .p-3 .mx-2 mb-3}

 The flow is then activated.
 As soon as a new document is created in the professional OneDrive, the flow is executed and retrieves the document.

 <img src="https://thijoubert.github.io/assets/img/posts/2021-07-19_PowerPlatform_4.png" >

-In summary, the user was able to create a connection to his corporate OneDrive, to retrieve data and export content to his personal OneDrive, via a flow running from his personal account.
-He was not bothered by any of the hardening or supervision measures in place.
+In summary, the user was **able to create a connection to his corporate OneDrive, to retrieve data and export content to his personal OneDrive**, via a flow running from his personal account.
+He was not **bothered by any of the hardening or supervision measures in place**.

 When testing further, we can see that the **data policies defined in the organization's Power Platform environment do not apply**.
 This is logical, as the flow is executed in the user's personal environment.